The Story of Tấm and Cám: Tấm's Reincarnations

 From where the feathers were buried grow two peach trees.
-The trees bend itself to provide shade for the king.
-Noticing the two trees that somehow appeared in the royal garden, the king believes they are also a sign from Tam.
+The trees bend itself to provide shade for the sovereign.
+Noticing the two trees that somehow appeared in the royal garden, the sovereign believes they are also a sign from Tấm.

-The king tells his people to bring a cot so he can nap there every day.
-Cam chops the trees down and tells the king she did so to weave new clothes for him.
-While weaving the clothes, she hears Tam accusing her for stealing her husband, cursing her and threatening to "hack her eyes".
+The sovereign tells his people to bring a cot so he can nap there every day.
+Cám chops the trees down and tells the sovereign she did so to weave new clothes for him.
+While weaving the clothes, she hears Tấm accusing her for stealing her husband, cursing her and threatening to "hack her eyes".
 She then burns the loom and throw the ash far away from the palace.
 The wind carries the ashes far away before they eventually land.
 From the ash grows a golden apple tree.

 A crone soon crosses by the tree and is enticed by the scent of its only fruit.
 The old woman says:

 The crone keeps her word and places it in her house as if it were a house decor.
 She soon notices that the housework was finished, and a meal was prepared for her as well.
-The next day she pretends to leave, and finds a woman, Tam, appear from the apple.
-The crone then tears off the peel of the fruit when Tam exits the apple, and she makes Tam her adopted daughter.
+The next day she pretends to leave, and finds a woman, Tấm, appear from the apple.
+The crone then tears off the peel of the fruit when Tấm exits the apple, and she makes Tấm her adopted daughter.

-One day, the king comes across the crone's house and stops to rest.
-She offers the king betel leaf.
-It was prepared the same style Tam did when she was alive, so the king suspects.
+One day, the sovereign comes across the crone's house and stops to rest.
+She offers the sovereign betel leaf.
+It was prepared the same style Tấm did when she was alive, so the sovereign suspects.
 He asks who made it; the old woman tells him that her daughter did.
-The king demands to see the "daughter" and Tam appears.
-The king gladly brings Tam back to the palace.
+The sovereign demands to see the "daughter" and Tấm appears.
+The sovereign gladly brings Tấm back to the palace.

 Revenge

-Later, when Tam has returned to the palace, Cam asks Tam about her beauty secret.
-Tam does not answer, but instead asks back: "Do you want to be beautiful?
+Later, when Tấm has returned to the palace, Cám asks Tấm about her beauty secret.
+Tấm does not answer, but instead asks back: "Do you want to be beautiful?
 I'll help you!"

-Cam immediately agrees.
-Tam tells her to jump down a hole and she does so.
-Tam then commands the royal soldiers to pour boiling water onto her, killing Cam and using her corpse to make a fermented sauce (in the same way fish sauce is made).
-Tam then sends the sauce to her stepmother, saying it is a gift from Cam.
+Cám immediately agrees.
+Tấm tells her to jump down a hole and she does so.
+Tấm then commands the royal soldiers to pour boiling water onto her, killing Cám and using her corpse to make a fermented sauce (in the same way fish sauce is made).
+Tấm then sends the sauce to her stepmother, saying it is a gift from Cám.

 The stepmother believes so and eats it every day.
 One day, a crow flies by the stepmother's house and rests on her roof and cries out:

 The stepmother becomes angry, but, when she finally reaches the bottom of the jar, she discovers a skull inside.
-Realizing it is Cam's, the stepmother immediately dies of shock.
+Realizing it is Cám's, the stepmother immediately dies of shock.